wballard/starphleet/index.md

 file named `.jwt`
 * In that file, on a single line provide a comma-separated list of roles allowed access to your service.
-If the value is `*` or the file is empty, then all roles are allowed access.
+If the value is `*` or the file is empty, then any authenticated user regardless of role is allowed access.
   ```bash
   user,admin
   ```